1jour1vin

 Food and wine pairings

-Enjoy with grilled rib of beef, roast free-range chicken, veal kidneys...
+Perfect with a grilled ribeye steak, a roasted free-range chicken, or veal kidneys...

 Bettane & Desseauve